shlomidery10/HomeAssignment888/README.md

 3) angular.

 ## Installation
-1)run redis server.
+ run redis server.
-2) clone the project.
+ clone the project.
-3) open the server and use the package manager (npm) and run from terminal "npm i"
-4) use the package manager (npm) and run from terminal "npm test"
+ open the server and use the package manager (npm) and run from terminal "npm i" use the package manager (npm) and run from terminal "npm test"
-5) use the package manager (npm) and run from terminal "node app.js"
-6) open the client and use the package manager (npm) and run from terminal "npm i"
-7) use the package manager (npm) and run from terminal "ng serve --o"
+ use the package manager (npm) and run from terminal "node app.js" open the client and use the package manager (npm) and run from terminal "npm i" use the package manager (npm) and run from terminal "ng serve --o"

 ## Contributing